A Guide to Booking a RTW Ticket

 So, after the months of dreaming and saving up, you're finally ready to take the plunge and book your round the world ticket.
 For the first timer especially, the seemingly baffling array of combinations of routes and flights can be pretty daunting.
 However, in reality, they're really simple, and we're going to show you exactly what a round the world ticket is and how it works.

-A round the world ticket does exactly what it says on the tin - it's a series of flights that takes you round the world (although contrary to popular belief you don't have to travel in a full circle - more on that later!)
+A round the world ticket does exactly what it says on the tin - it's a series of flights that take you round the world (although contrary to popular belief you don't have to travel in a full circle - more on that later!)

 Tell me more, tell me more!